0211: Mediator Coordination Protocol¶

 Base URI: https://didcomm.org/coordinate-mediation/1.0/

-mediator - The agent that will be receiving forward messages on behalf of the recipient. recipient - The agent for whom the forward message payload is intended.
+mediator - The agent that will be receiving forward

 A recipient may discover an agent capable of routing using the Feature Discovery Protocol.
-If protocol is supported with the mediator role, a recipient may send a mediate-request to initiate a routing relationship.
+If protocol is supported with the mediator role, a recipient may send a mediate-request

-First, the recipient sends a mediate-request message to the mediator.
-If the mediator is willing to route messages, it will respond with a mediate-grant message.
-The recipient will share the routing information in the grant message with other contacts.
+message to the mediator.
+If the mediator is willing to route messages, it will respond with a mediate-grant

 When a new key is used by the recipient, it must be registered with the mediator to enable route identification.
-This is done with a keylist-update message.
+This is done with a keylist-update

-The keylist-update and keylist-query methods are used over time to identify and remove keys that are no longer in use by the recipient.
+methods are used over time to identify and remove keys that are no longer in use by the recipient.

 Note on terms: Early versions of this protocol included the concept of terms for mediation.
 This concept has been removed from this version due to a need for further discussion on representing terms in DIDComm in general and lack of use of these terms in current implementations.

-Mediation Request
+Mediation Request¶

 This message serves as a request from the recipient to the mediator, asking for the permission (and routing information) to publish the endpoint as a mediator.

-Mediation Deny
+Mediation Deny¶

 This message serves as notification of the mediator denying the recipient's request for mediation.

-Mediation Grant
+Mediation Grant¶

 A route grant message is a signal from the mediator to the recipient that permission is given to distribute the included information as an inbound route.